 The Maps That Contain Us

 We've been constantly changing because of the process.
 It's good to remember the places where we've "changed" the most.
-There's also value in places that have stayed the same or helped us stay the same.

 Our team of three have been secretly working on our second poetry and flash fiction for the past few months.
 Working on the illustrations for our second book was quite a challenge.
 Turning a new leaf by approaching my style in a different manner, made the overall body of illustrations more cohesive while sticking to a two-color palette made it more symbolic.